 Nitin Passi of Missguided is also part of a fashion dynasty, his father being the owner of a design house which supplied high street brands including Topshop.
 In The Style’s Adam Frisby started the brand from his bedroom after working in a bank and capitalised on the opportunity to work with the new breed of reality TV influencers, taking a social media-centric marketing approach to build a customer base which has now been adopted by many other brands who have followed suit.

+Pretty Little Thing has used partnerships with Kylie Jenner to aid it in its bid to break into America, whilst brands such as Missguided and I Saw It First have partnered with ITV2’s Love Island to target the 57% of 16-34 year olds who tune into the premiere of the 2019 series.
 With so much success from these market leaders already, the potential seems limitless.
 This in turn makes Manchester look ever more appealing to the fast fashion industry.